Small groups of finite Morley rank with a supertight automorphism: Introduction

-When present, involutions play a major role in the study of infinite simple groups of finite Morley (as in CFSG).
-Indeed, the Sylow $2$-theory of groups of finite Morley rank is both of great importance and well-understood.
-As in a finite group, in a group of finite Morley rank the Sylow $2$-subgroups (i.e. the maximal $2$-subgroups) are conjugate \cite{BP1990}.
-Also, the \emph{connected component} ${\rm Syl}^\circ_G$ of a Sylow $2$-subgroup ${\rm Syl}_G$ of a group of finite Morley rank $G$ is well-defined and its structure is well-understood: is a central product of a \emph{$2$-unipotent} group $U$ (a definable and nilpotent $2$-group of bounded exponent) and a \emph{$2$-torus} $T$ (a divisible abelian $2$-group).
-If the ambient group $G$ is infinite and simple, then it is known that either $U=1$ or $T=1$ (`no infinite simple group of finite Morley rank of \emph{mixed} type exists') \cite{ABC}.
-Also, in this case, either ${\rm Syl}_G=1$ or ${\rm Syl}^\circ_G$ is infinite \cite{Borovik-Burdges-Cherlin}.
-This means that an infinite simple group of finite Morley rank $G$ either contains no involutions (\emph{degenerated }type) or has infinite Sylow $2$-subgroups such that either ${\rm Syl}^\circ_G=U$ (\emph{even} type) or ${\rm Syl}^\circ_G=T$ (\emph{odd} type).
-The main result in \cite{ABC} states that even type infinite simple groups of finite Morley rank are isomorphic to Chevalley groups over algebraically closed fields of characteristic $2$.
-So, the unverified part of the Cherlin-Zilber conjecture proposes that no degenerated type infinite simple group of finite Morley rank exists and that an odd type infinite simple group of finite Morley rank is isomorphic to a Chevalley group over an algebraically closed field of characteristic $\neq 2$.
+The Sylow $2$-theory of groups of finite Morley rank is both of great importance and well-understood.
+In a group of finite Morley rank $G$ the Sylow $2$-subgroups are conjugate and the \emph{connected component} $P^\circ$ of a Sylow $2$-subgroup $P$ of $G$ is well-defined and its structure is known.
+Depending on the structure of $P^\circ$, groups of finite Morley rank are split into four types: \emph{Even}, \emph{odd}, \emph{mixed} and \emph{degenerate }types (see Section~\ref{subsec:Sylow} for more detail).
+It is proven in \cite{ABC} that no infinite simple group of finite Morley rank of mixed type exists and the main result in \cite{ABC} states that even type infinite simple groups of finite Morley rank are isomorphic to Chevalley groups over algebraically closed fields of characteristic $2$.
+Also, in \cite{Borovik-Burdges-Cherlin}, it is proven that if a connected group of finite Morley rank is of degenerate type, then it contains no involutions.
+So, the unverified part of the Cherlin-Zilber conjecture proposes that no degenerate type infinite simple group of finite Morley rank exists and that an odd type infinite simple group of finite Morley rank is isomorphic to a Chevalley group over an algebraically closed field of characteristic $\neq 2$.

-The `size' of a Chevalley group over an algebraically closed field $K$ may be described in different ways.
-One can for example measure the Zariski dimension of the whole group in concern or the Zariski dimension of the maximal algebraic tori.
-The latter is equal to the Lie rank of the Chevalley group in concern.
-The only simple Chevalley group over $K$ of Zariski dimension $3$ is ${\rm PGL}_2(K)$---it is also the only simple Chevalley group of Lie rank $1$.
-If the field $K$ is of characteristic $\neq 2$, then the Lie rank of a Chevalley group over $K$ is equal to the maximal (finite) number of copies of the \emph{Pr\"{u}fer $2$-group} $\mathbb{Z}_{2^\infty}= \{x \in \mathbb{C}^{\times} : x^{2^n}=1 \, {\rm for} \,{\rm some} \, n \in \mathbb{N} \}$.
-This number is called the \emph{Pr\"{u}fer $2$-rank} of the group in concern.
-So, ${\rm PGL}_2(K)$ is the only simple Chevalley group of Pr\"{u}fer $2$-rank $1$.
+Consider a Chevalley group $G$ over an algebraically closed field $K$.
+The maximal (finite) number of copies of the \emph{Pr\"{u}fer $2$-group} in $G$ is called the \emph{Pr\"{u}fer $2$-rank} of $G$ and it is denoted by ${\rm pr}_2(G)$.
+One may measure the `size' of $G$ by its Pr\"{u}fer $2$-rank.
+The only simple Chevalley group over $K$ of Pr\"{u}fer $2$-rank $1$ is ${\rm PGL}_2(K)={\rm PSL}_2(K)$.
+One may also describe the `size' of $G$ by its Lie rank.
+The only simple Chevalley group of Lie rank $1$, over any field $F$ with $|F| > 2$, is ${\rm PSL}_2(F)$.